paws-r/paws/cran/paws.database/cran-comments.md

 ## R CMD check results

-There were no ERRORs, or WARNINGs.
+There were no ERRORs, WARNINGs, or Notes.
-Notes:
-checking installed package size ...
-NOTE installed size is  5.1Mb sub-directories of 1Mb or more:
-    R      2.0Mb
-    help   2.9Mb

-Maintainer Notes: tarball package size: 695.1K
+Maintainer Notes: tarball package size: 696.2K

 ## Downstream dependencies